 Damian Bebell

-For the past 20 years, Dr. Damian Bebell has helped teachers, educational leadership, and policymakers leverage research and reflection to more effectively support technology rich educational settings.
-As a research professor at Boston College Lynch School of Education and Human Development and senior research associate at the Center of the Study or Testing, Evaluation, and Educational Policy (CSTEEP), Damian has helped schools across the world design and conduct research-based inquiries to inform their technology investments and help evolve teaching and learning practices.
+For over 20 years, Dr. Damian Bebell has helped teachers, leaders, and policymakers leverage research and reflection to more effectively support technology-rich educational settings.
+As a research professor at Boston College Lynch School of Education and Human Development, Damian has worked with schools across the world to design and conduct research and evaluation studies to inform initiatives and evolve teaching and learning practices.
 Damian is a frequent speaker and author of numerous articles, book chapters, as well as The School Mission Statement (Routledge Press), showcasing how local vision can illuminate (or limit) efforts to measure success.
-Damian is currently teaching at Wesleyan University where he serves as a visiting assistant professor in the College of Education Studies and co-founder and co-director of the Purpose of School research lab, with Dr. Steve Stemler.
+As the founder of Reflective Educational Research, Damian has worked with thousands of classrooms to democratize access and use of research tools within educational programs and systems.
+Many of Damian’s past publications and previous research studies can be accessed freely on the Past Research page or on Research Gate.

 Christine Yang